practicalli/spacemacs/editing/evil-tools/multiple-cursors.md

 Create multiple cursors in a buffer to concurrently edit or output text from calling an Emacs function.

-Multiple cursors allows you to call Emacs functions and have the results output to each cursor you have created.
+[Multiple cursors](http://develop.spacemacs.org/layers/+misc/multiple-cursors/README.html) allows you to call Emacs functions and have the results output to each cursor you have created.

 > #### Hint::iedit or multiple cursors
-> iedit is excellent for all kinds of search and replace editing of a buffer.  iedit finds all matches in a buffer although the scope can be limited by first using narrowing.
+> iedit is excellent for all kinds of search and replace actions using the Evil editing commands.  iedit finds all matches in a buffer and the scope can be limited by first using narrowing.
 >
-> Multiple cursors is more flexible as you can create multiple editing points without having to match specific text.
-You can also apply Emacs functions for each of the cursors you created, extending the types of changes you can make.
+> Multiple cursors can create multiple editing points on matching text or in adhoc positions.
+It can also apply Emacs functions at each of the cursors you created, expanding on the types of changes you can make.

 ## Basic usage